SolidLabResearch/google-sheet-sync/TESTS.md

 2. Wait at least the configured amount of milliseconds as configured under `interval` in the configuration file (default 5000).

 ### Postconditions
-- The changes are correctly converted and written back to the resource.
+- The changes are correctly converted and written back to the resource by navigating to the resource url in a browser.